domohuhn/mutation-test/README.md

 ## License
 mutation-test is free software, as in "free beer" and "free speech".
 All Code is licensed with the BSD-3-Clause license, see file "LICENSE"

+## Issue tracker

+You can view the issues or request features at the [issue tracker](https://github.com/domohuhn/mutation-test/issues).